Text, Talk, Engage

 What is “Text, Talk, Engage?”

-Text, Talk, Engage (TTE) is an engagement approach that combines digital technology and face-to-face discussion to increase the impact of engagement efforts.
+Text, Talk, Engage (TTE) is an engagement approach that combines digital technology and face-to-face discussion to inform public policy, stimulate volunteerism or organize new initiatives.
 It is a process that facilitates text-enabled, small-group conversations that happen in many places on a single day.
 TTE is a proven, cost-effective and efficient means to engage diverse members of a community, which can be applied as a stand-alone strategy or embedded in a larger engagement campaign.

 Why is it important?